d-cmst/agreatwine/Documentation/relative-score.md

 where $n$ is the set of all weighted averages of the wines we are ranking.
 The outcome of this computation is the **Relative Score**, which tells how a wine performs with respect of other wines of the same category, or more specifically with respect to the **best** wine in the same cateogory.

-You can read on about [how are wine categories populated](/Documentation/wine-categories)
+You can read on about [fair comparisons](/Documentation/wine-categories)